GeniusPilot2016/NeoBleeper/README.md

 ## Features

-- ### User-friendly, familiar, more ergonomic and more natural interface NeoBleeper offers a user-friendly, familiar and more natural interface that compatible with high resolution displays.
+- ### User-friendly, familiar, more ergonomic and more natural interface NeoBleeper offers a user-friendly, familiar, ergonomic and more natural interface that compatible with high resolution displays.

   ![image](https://github.com/user-attachments/assets/12fa2325-c5ca-49ec-a8e3-fe77990dd389)